 Rainwater harvesting systems vary from the simple and inexpensive to the complex and costly.
 Typically, these systems are simple, consisting of gutters, downspouts, and storage containers.
 Directing rainfall to plants located at low points is the simplest rainwater harvesting system.
 In this system, the falling rain flows to areas with vegetation.
 Inexpensive rainwater storage systems commonly make use of above ground containers such as a barrel or plastic tank with a lid to reduce evaporation and bar access for mosquito breeding.
 Any container capable of holding rain dripping from roof or patio can be used as a rainwater harvesting system.

-Stormwater Management on campus is coordinated by the Division of Safety and Compliance, Environmental Compliance Department.
+Stormwater Management on campus is coordinated by the Facilities & Services, Division of Safety and Compliance, Environmental Compliance Department.
 For more general information about Green Infrastructure, visit http://water.epa.gov/infrastructure/greeninfrastructure/index.cfm.